Pursuit of Nazi collaborators: Poland

 In occupied Poland the status of Volksdeutsche had many privileges but one big disadvantage: Volksdeutsche were conscripted into the German Army.
 The Volksliste had 4 categories.
 No. 1 and No. 2 were considered ethnic Germans, while No. 3 and No. 4 were ethnic Poles that signed the Volksliste.
 No. 1 and No. 2 in the Polish areas re-annexed by Germany numbered ~1,000,000 and No. 3 and No. 4 ~1,700,000.
 In the General Government there were ~120,000 Volksdeutsche.

 After the war, Volksdeutsche of Polish origins were treated by Poles with special contempt, and also considered traitors according to Polish law.
 German citizens that remained on territory of Poland became as a group personae non gratae.
 They had a choice of applying for Polish citizenship or being expelled to Germany.
 The property that belonged to Germans, German companies and German states, was confiscated by the Polish state along with many other properties in Communist Poland.

 German owners, as explicitly stated by the law, were not eligible for any compensation.
 Those who decided to apply became subject to a verification process.
 At the beginning of the process, many acts of violence against Volksdeutsche took place.
 However, soon the verification of Volksdeutsche became controlled by the juridical process and was completed in a more controlled manner.

 Soviet Union

-Russian and other Soviet members of the Russian Liberation Army and the Committee for the Liberation of the Peoples of Russia such as Andrey Vlasov were pursued, tried, and were either sent to Gulag prison camps or executed.
+The Soviet pursuit of collaborators began before the war was even over, as the government was eager to deter further collaboration.
+At the Krasnodar Trial in 1943, eight Soviet citizens were condemned to death and three others to imprisonment for their collaboration with the Einsatzgruppen.
+People who had been supportive of the occupation were killed by the Red Army during the German withdrawal.
+Russian and other Soviet members of the Russian Liberation Army and the Committee for the Liberation of the Peoples of Russia, such as Andrey Vlasov, were pursued, tried, and were either sent to Gulag prison camps or executed.
+Several collaborators were prosecuted and imprisoned repeatedly, as Soviet law did not contain double jeopardy protections and allowed them to be retried under the same charges.

-Many Soviet Prisoners of War were seen to have collaborated with the Nazis, even if they had done no more than been captured by the Wehrmacht, and spent the war in a camp.
+Many Soviet prisoners of war were seen to have collaborated with the Nazis, even if they had done no more than been captured by the Wehrmacht, and spent the war in a camp.
 Many such unfortunate Soviet citizens were persecuted upon their repatriation to the Soviet Union.
+Additionally, citizens were prosecuted for helping the Germans to reconstruct areas which had been destroyed by the Red Army.
 In general, after a short trial, if they were not executed, Nazi collaborators were imprisoned in Gulag forced labour camps.

 The Volga German Autonomous Soviet Socialist Republic was abolished and Volga Germans were banished from their settlements on the Volga River with many being deported to Kazakhstan or Siberia.